First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 Javier Bergua Collection – Photo by Miguel Ibanez Artica

-The edges of this copy are completely worn and cut.
-It is impossible to read the pictorial texts on the front or back.
+The edges of this specimen are completely worn and cut.
+It is impossible to read the texts on the obverse or reverse.

-I have found four more copies after the second set.
-In this case, there is no trace of identical stacks or dies.
-There are probably more copies, and we will include them in this entry as they appear.
+So far, I have found four more specimens pertaining to the second group.
+In this case, there is no trace of identical pile or dies.
+There are probably more specimens than these, and we will include them in this entry as they appear.

 AUREO & CALICÓ, AUCTION 275, LOT 99 10.03.2016